AlexChudic/FinalProject/README.md

 For Mac, it's possible to use [Homebrew](https://techblost.com/how-to-setup-sonarqube-locally-on-mac/) for easier installation process (steps 1-6 are sufficient)

-### Running the modules
+### Running the sub-modules
 It is possible to run submodules on its own from the terminal.
-Make sure these commands are executed from the root repository folder.
+Make sure these commands are executed from the root repository folder

 - Use `python src/evaluation.py refactoring-data/<repositoryName>` for generating the evaluation metrics for the generated refactoring jsons
 - Use `python src/useGPT.py refactoring-data/<refactoringJsonPath>` for prompting the GPT3.5 Turbo about how to refactor the code